 How Does This Problem Arise?

-Most frequently, this determination comes from the commingling of business and personal assets.
-For example, if you pay personal bills like your mortgage or car payment using your business bank account or credit card, a judge could determine that your business is an extension of you as its owner.
+Keep your personal and business assets separate and you’ll avoid this issue altogether.
+But if you intertwine them and crossover between them, you could be in trouble.
+For example, if you pay personal bills like your mortgage or car payment using your business bank account or credit card, a judge could determine that the business is simply an extension of its owner.

-Another factor that could lead to you losing your limited liability protections is if your business commits fraud or other wrongful actions.
-One scenario where this could happen is if you borrow money beyond your company’s means, or make deals that your business doesn’t have the funds to honor.
-These types of acts indicate that you as the company’s owner are making decisions without even considering whether your business can pay an invoice or honor a contract.
+Or, your limited liability could be at risk if your business commits fraud or other wrongful actions.
+Say you borrow money beyond your company’s means or make deals that your business doesn’t have the funds to honor.
+In these cases, you as the company’s owner are making irresponsible or downright malicious decisions without considering whether your business can pay an invoice or honor a contract.

 How Can I Maintain My Limited Liability Status?

-First off, it’s vitally important that you form your business correctly.
-Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or a business incorporation service to form your business for you.
+First and foremost, it’s vitally important that you form your business correctly.
+Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or a business incorporation service to form your LLC for you.
+This will properly establish your company as a separate business entity and grant you limited liability.

 You’ll also need to sign documents and contracts on behalf of your business, not as yourself.
-If you simply sign your own name without denoting that you’re signing the document as a representative of your company, a creditor could accuse your business of being a mere extension of you as a person.
+If you simply sign your own name without denoting that you’re signing as a representative of your company, a creditor could accuse your business of being a mere extension of you as a person.
+Always be careful not to let your business and personal lives commingle.

 Finally, keep a close eye on your company’s finances.
-You need to adequately capitalize your business, meaning that there should be no point in the history of your company when it doesn’t have the funds to sustain itself.
+Ensure that you maintain the funds necessary to sustain the business and pay any debts – you could cause unfair damage to another business if you can’t pay them what you owe.
 You also need to keep your business and personal assets strictly separated, and keep detailed records of every transaction you make as a business owner.
+This way, you’ll be able to prove that the business is truly distinct from you.

 What Isn’t Covered By Limited Liability?

-Your limited liability protection isn’t an umbrella protecting every aspect of your business, as there are some ways creditors could pursue your personal assets even if your corporate veil isn’t pierced.
+Your limited liability protection isn’t an umbrella that shelters every aspect of your business.
+There are still some ways that creditors could pursue your personal assets without piercing your corporate veil.
 For instance, your business taxes are not protected by the corporate veil, so if you fall behind in your tax payments, creditors (like the IRS) are free to pursue your personal assets.

-Additionally, there are some personal acts you can take that are outside the realm of limited liability.
-These include the issuing of personal guarantees, which in essence waives your limited liability protection with that creditor, and reckless personal acts, like causing a car accident while conducting company business.
+These aspects aren’t confined to business actions, your personal actions can be hazardous to limited liability too.
+This includes issuing personal guarantees, which in essence waives your limited liability protection with that creditor, and reckless personal acts, like causing a car accident while conducting company business.